-Effective 3 March 2008, SBG concluded a strategic partnership which resulted in ICBC becoming a supportive, non-controlling 20.1 per cent. minority shareholder in SBG.
+Effective 3 March 2008, SBG concluded a strategic partnership which resulted in Industrial and Commercial Bank of China ("ICBC") becoming a supportive, non-controlling 20.1 per cent. minority shareholder in SBG.
 An agreement was entered into on 29 January 2014 in terms of which ICBC would, upon completion, acquire a controlling interest in SBG's non-Africa business, focusing on commodities, fixed income, currencies, credit and equities products.
 Under the agreement, ICBC acquired 60 per cent. of Standard Bank Plc from Standard Bank London Holdings for cash on 1 February 2015, resulting in the name change to ICBC Standard Bank Plc.